 Driving through the prairies can seem boring.
 The road is fairly straight, the terrain is flat, and the scenery repetitive.
 But during these drives, there is one thing that always seems to captivate me: trying to determine how far off into the distance I can see, since all the things that make the drive tedious are also the conditions that favour long sightlines.
 With no mountains, trees, or other blockades in the way, the earth's natural curvature seems to be the only variables in play.
 So, after some simple geometry, one can figure out that the horizon is about 4.7 km away.
 Is that far enough to be impressive?
 If you think of standing on the start line of a 5 km running race, and if the route is perfectly straight and flat, it is kinda cool that one should be able to just barely see the finish line from the start line.
 So I guess that's pretty impressive.
 But, are there further sightlines on earth?

 If we include another variable, in addition to the curvature of the earth (which essentially is constant), and increase the height of the observer, we most definitely can increase our maximum line of sight.
 If I take the elevator to the top of the Bow Tower in downtown Calgary (236m tall) and look out, the elevated position will assuredly allow me to see a whole lot further.
 Some additional calculations suggest my longest sightline (the horizon) would be 10x longer from this high up vantage point than it was on flat ground, at about 54 km.
-On a clear day, one could see High River from the top of the Bow.
+On a clear day, one could see the town of High River from the top of the Bow.
 Now that is pretty impressive.
 So the higher up the observer is, the further the horizon is, and the longer the sightlines are.
 So the next logical question is: how far could a person see from the top of Mt.
 Everest?
 The answer: 336 km, which is like seeing Calgary from Edmonton, which is definitely impressive.
 But crazy enough, that is not the furthest sightline on Earth.

 See, all the examples above are limited by the curvature of the earth, and that is why the horizon seems to be the limiting factor.
 But there are two additional variables in play that can allow for some truly amazing sightlines: the height of the target and the temperature of the air.